mikaelkaron/grunt-git-dist/README.md

 Type: `String`
 Default value: `undefined`

-A string value that is used as a commit message.
+A string value that is used as a commit/tag message.

 #### options.config
 Type: `Object`